- Introduction to Blockchain Security

 Core Principles of Blockchain Security

-The security of blockchain systems hinges on several key principles:
+The blockchain security explained systems hinges on several key principles:

 - Decentralization: Unlike centralized systems, blockchain distributes data across a network of nodes, reducing the risk of a single point of failure.